ethereum/devp2p/caps/eth.md

 ### NewPooledTransactionHashes (0x08)

-`[txhash₁: B_32, txhash₂: B_32, ...]`
+`[[txtype₁: B_1, txtype₂: B_1, ...], [txsize₁: B_4, txsize₂: B_4, ...], [txhash₁: B_32, txhash₂: B_32, ...]]`

 This message announces one or more transactions that have appeared in the network and which have not yet been included in a block.
-To be maximally helpful, nodes should inform peers of all transactions that they may not be aware of.
+Note that the message payload contains three sub-lists containing the [transaction types], sizes, and hashes of the announced transactions.
+All three sub-lists must be of equal length.

 The recommended soft limit for this message is 4096 hashes (128 KiB).

-Nodes should only announce hashes of transactions that the remote peer could reasonably be considered not to know, but it is better to return more transactions than to have a nonce gap in the pool.
+To be maximally helpful, nodes should inform peers of all transactions that they may not be aware of.
+However, nodes should only announce hashes of transactions that the remote peer could reasonably be considered not to know, but it is better to return more transactions than to have a nonce gap in the pool.

 ### GetPooledTransactions (0x09)